StefaE/PVForecast/docs/README.md

     api_key           = <api_id_from_solcast.com>
     # interval        =  0        # interval at which SolCast is read (during daylight only)
     # hours           = 168       # forecast period defaults to 7 days, up to 14 days (336h)
-    # apiCalls        =  50       # number of API calls supported by SolCast
+    # apiCalls        =  10       # number of API calls supported by SolCast (new default in v2.11.00)
-    # optimal         =  15       # optimal time interval to call SolCast, in minutes
 ```

-[Solcast](https://solcast.com/free-rooftop-solar-forecasting) allows for the free registration of a residential rooftop PV installation of up to 1MWp and allows for up to 50 API calls/day.
+[Solcast](https://solcast.com/free-rooftop-solar-forecasting) allows for the free registration of a residential rooftop PV installation of up to 1MWp and allows for up to 10 API calls/day (legacy users may benefit from more credits and can set their entitlement with `apiCalls`).
 The registration process provides a 12-digit _resource_id_ (`xxxx-xxxx-xxxx-xxxx`) and a 32 character API key. _SolCast_ also supports [dual array systems](https://articles.solcast.com.au/en/articles/2887438-how-do-i-create-a-multiple-azimuth-rooftop-solar-site) (eg., east/west) through a second `resource_id_2`.

 _SolCast_ directly provides a PV forecasts (in kW) for 30min intervals, with 10% and 90% confidence level.
 Hence, no further modelling is needed.
-Forecasts are [updated every 15min](https://solcast.com/live-and-forecast) (for Eurasia).
-For other regions (Asia Pacific, Americas), `optimal` can be adapted accordingly
+Forecasts are [updated every 15min](https://solcast.com/live-and-forecast) (for Eurasia), but it is recommended to call _SolCast_ no more than every 30min.

 To stay within the limits of `apiCalls` per day, the script calls the API only between sunrise and sunset, except in the `24h` configuration below.
 It can further manage the calling interval to the API automatically or explicitly through the value assigned to `interval`:

 value | meaning
 ------|---------
 0     | **Default**: call API every 15min (single array) or 30min (dual-array).
 To not exceed maximum API calls, extend interval to 30min (60min) after sunrise and before sunset on long days.
 Hence, this provides most accurate (short-term) forecasts during mid-day.
 early | same as `0`, but all interval extensions are done before sunset only.
-Hence, this provides most accurate forecasts in the morning
+Hence, this provides most accurate forecasts in the morning (this is not useful for `apiCalls < 25`)
 late  | same as `0`, but all interval extensions are done after sunrise only.
-Hence, this provides most accurate forecasts in the afternoon
+Hence, this provides most accurate forecasts in the afternoon (this is not useful for `apiCalls < 25`)
 24h   | downloads over the full day, but intervals are longer than in the previous configuration
 number | a positive number (eg. 15, 30, 60, ...) ensures that the API is not called more frequently than the stated number of minutes.
+It is the users responsability to stay within the limits of `apiCalls` supported by _SolCast_

 There is obviously an interaction between the `interval` settings and the `crontab` entry used to run the script (see [above](#running-the-script)).
-It is suggested to configure `crontab` to run the script every 15 minutes.
+It is suggested to configure `crontab` to run the script every 30min (for `apiCalls >=25`, every 15min is possible).
+The interested user can use the script `./debug/solcast_timeInterval.py` to learn how download intervals are calculated - self-study is required).

 Parameters `Latitude` and `Longitude` are only used to calculate daylight time.
 Defaults are for Frankfurt, Germany.
 (The _SolCast_ service has it's own location information, associated with the `api_key`.)